Scope clause

-A scope clause is part of a contract between a major airline and the trade union of its pilots that limit the number and size of aircraft that may be flown by the airline's regional airline affiliate.
+A scope clause is part of a contract between a major airline and the trade union of its pilots that limits the number and size of aircraft that may be flown by the airline's regional airline affiliate.

 Airlines

 The scope clause's goal is to protect the union pilots' jobs at the major airline from being outsourced by limiting the regional airlines' passenger capacity.
 These clauses exist primarily in the United States, Canada, and Mexico.

 Scope clauses are supported as a means of saving union jobs.
 Major airline pilots are usually higher paid than regional pilots.
 Criticism of scope clauses centers on the limits they place on the regional airlines they target.
 They are a way of artificially maintaining the pay of major airline pilots when regional pilots will in theory fly the same-sized airplanes for less pay.

 Scope clauses place restrictions on how many and what size of aircraft a regional airline may operate.
 Some holding companies operate a large number of individual airlines, with each airline's fleet specifically tuned to the scope clause of that airline's contracted major carrier.

-Within American Airlines, regional flying between specific cities listed in contract may not exceed 1.25 percent of mainline block hours CRJ-900 and E175 aircraft that used to fly for US Airways, and their future replacements, are grandfathered in to the seat limitation and may operate with 79 or 80 seats, respectively.
+Within American Airlines, regional flying between specific cities listed in contract may not exceed 1.25 percent of mainline block hours.
+CRJ-900 and E175 aircraft that used to fly for US Airways, and their future replacements, are grandfathered in to the seat limitation and may operate with 79 or 80 seats, respectively.

-At Delta Air Lines, 85% of flying have to be less than 900 miles, and 90% of flying will be to and from hubs.
+At Delta Air Lines, 85% of flying has to be less than 900 miles, and 90% of flying will be to and from hubs.

 For United Airlines, regional block hours must be less than mainline block hours.
 Mainline routes flown in last 24 months are prohibited unless United could not earn an adequate return.